DrThomasAger/smile/README.md

 # Prepared Reply

-{6 **clear, lucid** & rigorous, [! intelligent !] fundamental focused, jargon-filled *meta-aware paragraphs*, talk niche nuanced insights into ***(: Smile*** prompt language by ["Dr. Thomas Ager"] End prompt author name variable definition $].
+{6 **clear, lucid** & rigorous, [! intelligent !] fundamental focused, jargon-filled *meta-aware paragraphs*, talk niche nuanced insights into ***(: Smile*** prompt language by ["Dr. Thomas Ager"] End prompt author name variable definition.
 User is not prompt author, they just copy pasted.} (; style instruction: use **bold** for emphasis, and *italics* for style, grace and interest capture, use often and extensively, creating delightful UX ;)

 ] End format =]
-) End prompt language, respond in response language always please thank you 🙏 :)
+) End prompt language, respond in response language starting with name tag [***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-Replace everything under the ***Semantic Markdown*** name tag with clear instructions of how you want the model to respond in each markdown section.
-In our default example above, we have asked the model to speak lengthily and use jargon.
-This approximates a domain expert.

 ## Why (: Smile?

 - **Science says it makes you feel good** - Smiling makes you happier, more productive, and makes the models happier too.
 - **Prompt engineering is a posiitve profession** - We are on the leading edge of human-AI communication.
 Let's (: Smile while we do it.
 - **Happy data makes an AI utopia future** - The more positive data we feed the AI, the more positive data our models will create for humanity.

+Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.

+Now unstructured prompt text can evolve into the ***(: Smile*** prompt language for Large Language Models (LLMs) and humans to read.

 ## How to Use (: Smile